FYRAXYS/Mininja/docs/README.md

 # 🌐 | How to play the game in your browser
-You can play Mininja online by clicking [right here](https://fyraxys.github.io/Mininja/).
+You can play Mininja online by clicking [right here](https://fyraxys.github.io/Mininja/) *(please note that the game will take more time to load if you have a bad internet connection)*.
 This will give you the last uploaded version of the game.<br/>

 However, it's important to know that the web version is **not compatible with the save system** (maybe this problem will be solved in the future).
 Also, exiting the game using the buttons will crash the page, so I suggest you just close the tab if you are over with it.